-We have not designated a specific index as a reference benchmark to determine whether the Funds are aligned with the environmental and social characteristics it promotes.
+We have not designated specific indices as reference benchmarks to determine whether the Funds are aligned with the environmental and social characteristics it promotes.

 (b) No sustainable investment objective

 These Funds promote environmental or social characteristics, but do not have as their objectives a sustainable investment.